jithendra-varma/Knee_Osteoarthritis_Predictor/Model_Training/README.md

 11. Plot Training Loss and Accuracy: Finally, the training loss and accuracy curves are plotted using the history object obtained during training.

+## Model Deployment

+To deploy the knee osteoarthritis predictor as an interactive web tool, refer to the `Model_Deployment` directory in this repository.
+The web application is developed using the Flask framework in Python and allows users to upload knee images and receive predictions regarding the severity of osteoarthritis.
+For more details on the model deployment, refer to the [Model_Deployment](https://github.com/jithendra-varma/Knee_Osteoarthritis_Predictor/tree/main/Model_Deployment) directory.

-## Usage
+## Additional Resources

-To use this code for knee osteoarthritis prediction:

-1. Clone the repository to your local machine or open the notebook on Google Colab.

-2. Make sure you have the required dependencies installed (refer to the notebook).

-3. Set up the data directory structure as specified in the notebook.

-4. Run the notebook cells sequentially to train the model, evaluate performance, and test on new images.

-5. Modify the code as needed to suit your specific requirements.
+For more details on the project, including model training and evaluation, refer to the [main repository](https://

+github.com/jithendra-varma/Knee_Osteoarthritis_Predictor).

 Feel free to explore and experiment with the code to enhance the knee osteoarthritis predictor!